Parental Relocation in New York

 custody based on what is in the best interests of the child.
 What is in

-at hand.
-Because the final decision is primarily dependent on the judge's
+Because the final decision is primarily dependent on the judge's determination

-determination of what is in the minor child's best interest, you will
+of what is in the minor child's best interest, you will need strong legal

 When pursuing a change in residence, keep in mind the specific rules pertaining